nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a task

+1. Adding a simple task

+   1. Test case: `add n/homework d/chapter 1 t/CS2103T E/20`<br>
+     Expected: A new simple task with the name homework, description chapter 1 and tag CS2103T with an effort level of 20 will be added.
+The success message will be shown in the message panel.
+   2. Test case: `add n/homework`<br>
+     Expected: A new simple task with name homework, no description, no tags with default effort level of 24 will be added to the task list.
+The success message will be shown in the message panel.
+   3. Incorrect Test case: `Add d/homework`(no name provided)<br>
+     Expected: No task will be added to the task panel and the error message will be shown in the message panel.

+2. Adding a deadline task

+   1. Test case: `add n/submission d/chapter 1 t/CS2103T E/20 D/2023-05-05 1200`<br>
+     Expected: A new deadline task with the name submission, description chapter 1, tag CS2103T, an effort level of 20 and a deadline on 5th May 2023 at 12:00 will be added to the task list.
+Success message will be shown in the message panel.
+   2. Incorrect test case: `add n/submission d/chapter 1 t/CS2103T E/20 D/2023-05-05`(no time provided)<br>
+     Expected: No new task will be added to the task list, error message will be shown in the message panel.

+3. Adding an event task

+   1. Test case: `add n/test d/chapter 1 t/CS2103T E/20 F/2023-05-05 1200 T/2023-05-05 1400`<br>
+     Expected: A new event task with the name test, description chapter 1, tag CS2103T, effort level 20, with start time on 5th May 2023 at 12:00 to end time on 5th May 2023 at 14:00 will be added.
+Success message will be shown in the message panel.
+   2. Incorrect test case: `add n/test d/chapter 1 t/CS2103T E/20 F/2023-05-05 1200`(no to date)<br>
+     Expected: No new event will be added to the task list, error message will be shown in the message panel.

+4. Adding multiple tasks at the same time
+   1. Test case: `add n/homework 1 n/homework 2 d/chapter 1 t/CS2103T E/20`<br>
+     Expected: Two simple tasks will be added to the task list.
+They have the same description of chapter 1, tag of CS2103T, and effort level of 20.
+However, the only difference is that they have different names.

+### Adding a subsection

+1. Adding a subsection where there is at least one main task

+   1. Prerequisites: Add at least one main task to the task list.
+Assuming that we are adding subsections to the task with index number 1.
+   2. Test case: `subsection 1 n/homework d/CS2103T`<br>
+     Expected: The subsection with name "homework" and description "CS2103T" is added to the first main task in the list.
+   3. Other incorrect `subsection` commands: `subsection 1 n/` and  `subsection 0 n/Test`.
+The result of the command would be no subsection added and error details are shown in the status message.

+### Deleting a subsection

+1. Deleting a subsection where there is at least one main task

+   1. Prerequisites: Add at least one main task to the task list and one subsection to the first task in the list.
+   2. Test case: `remove-subsection 1 I/1`<br>
+     Expected: The first subsection in the first main task will be removed.
+The other indexes of the subsections within the same main task will be numbered again.
+   3. Other incorrect `subsection` commands: `remove-subsection 0 I/1` and `remove-subsection 1 I/0`.
+The result of the command would be no subsection added and error details are shown in the status message.

 ### Deleting a task

 1. Deleting a task while all tasks are being shown

    1. Prerequisites: List all tasks using the `list` command.
 Multiple tasks in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
       Expected: First task is deleted from the list.
 Details of the deleted task shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Set an alert window